fkirc/capacitor-build-safety/README.md

 ## FAQ

-### How does it work?

-- `capsafe write-webbuild-commit` generates a file `webbuild_commit.json` in your web-build folder.
-This file contains the current HEAD-commit.
-- Naturally, Capacitor-commands like `cap sync` copy `webbuild_commit.json` to native asset directories, along with all other web-assets.
-- Later on, during native app builds, `capsafe validate-webbuild-commit` verifies that the current HEAD-commit is still equal to the commit in `webbuild_commit.json` in the respective native asset directory.
-- `capsafe validate-config` is an independent command that looks for all `capacitor.config.json` files and checks for inconsistencies or common mistakes.

 ### Continuous Integration

 `capsafe validate-config` is a useful check that can be easily integrated into CI pipelines.
-In contrast, `capsafe validate-webbuild-commit` is not so useful for CI pipelines.
+In contrast, `capsafe verify-commit-evidence` is not so useful for CI pipelines.

 ### What about uncommitted changes?